 10. Sleep on a comfortable mattress and pillow

 Make sure your mattress is comfortable, firm and supportive.
 Most mattresses only last 10 years.
 Having comfortable supportive pillows also help and make the room attractive and inviting for sleep but also free of allergens that might affect you.

-Acupuncture has been proven to relax the body, mind and spirit.
+Acupuncture has been shown to help relax the body, mind and spirit.
 It can also assist to return your body’s natural body clock and allowing it to relax and de-stress before bed.
-It helps treat frequent night wakings as well as those finding it hard to fall asleep and stay asleep.
-A recent report found that in patients with anxiety, acupuncture increased nighttime melatonin production and total sleep time.
-Patients who received acupuncture fell asleep faster, were less aroused at night, and were less stressed and better rested.
 Acupuncture is also great for treating chronic pain which is the source of many people unable to get a good night’s rest.